How To Caulk Windows (2024 Guide)

 If your windows are relatively new and still in good condition, some caulk might be all you need to plug up air leaks.
 Caulking is an easy do-it-yourself (DIY) job that can improve your home’s energy efficiency, and it’s far less expensive than even the most affordable window replacement options.
 Applying weatherstripping to sashes and solar control films to window panes can also improve efficiency.
 However, these methods have their limits, particularly if your windows are uninsulated or in poor condition.

-If you need a window replacement, consider installing energy-efficient windows, which typically cost $320–$2,000 for materials plus installation.
-There are a few situations in which it may be better to upgrade, including the following:
+If you think you need to replace your windows, consider installing energy-efficient windows.
+These replacement windows typically cost $320–$2,000 for materials plus installation.
+There are a few situations in which it may be better to upgrade to a high-quality window replacement than use caulk, including the following:

 *Cost data in this section is sourced from contractor estimates used by Angi.